in Everett WA

 - Eye surgery, often for cataracts

-A rare condition known as keratoconus, in which the cornea thins and becomes cone-shaped, can also result in severe astigmatism.
-This condition cannot be corrected with glasses, and has to be treated by the pressure of contact lenses.
+A rare condition is known as keratoconus, in which the cornea thins and becomes cone-shaped, can also result in severe astigmatism.
+This condition cannot be corrected with glasses and has to be treated by the pressure of contact lenses.
 In some cases, patients with keratoconus must undergo a corneal transplant.

 Symptoms of Astigmatism